 If social services have concerns that a child is suffering from serious harm or is at risk of suffering serious harm they can apply to the court to take the child into their care.

 An order within Children Act proceedings which states where a child is to live, when a child is to spend time with each parent and any other arrangements about contact such as telephone contact, letters etc. This replaces the old residence and contact orders.

 Maintenance paid by the absent parent for the benefit of the children.

 This is a financial order made within ancillary relief proceedings whereby each party's claims one against the other are dismissed in relation to claims against capital and property.

 This is the order of the court which sets out the terms of the agreement reached between the parties.
-The order will take effect on decree absolute.

 Arrangements for a child to see his or her absent parent.
 Contact arrangements can be informally, through agreement, or by order of the court in the absence of agreement.